aliyaliyuan/ASLingo/README.md

 ## How to Run the GUI

-Go to the directory that hello.py is located in.
-Run: "flask --app hello run" in the Terminal.
+Go to the directory that main.py is located in.
+Run: "flask --app main run" in the Terminal.
 For this to work, the front_end.html is located in the /templates directory, and the logo is in the /static direcotry.
-Both /static and /templates must be in the same directory as hello.py.
+Both /static and /templates must be in the same directory as main.py.

 Stay tuned for updates!